 On commencement of Part 6 of the National Treasury Management Agency (Amendment) Act 2014 ("NTMA Act 2014"), which occurred on 22 December 2014, the assets and liabilities of the Fund became the assets and liabilities of the Ireland Strategic Investment Fund (subject to the provisions of Schedule 4 of the NTMA Act 2014 in the case of certain foreign assets and foreign liabilities).
 The transfer of foreign assets must be done in conjunction with the relevant counterparty.
-The process is largely complete, and a small number of foreign assets had not legally transferred from the Fund to the Ireland Strategic Investment Fund as at 31 December 2019.
+The process has been largely completed, with the exception of a small number of foreign assets.

 All assets remaining in the Fund have been derecognised by the NPRF Commission and are recognised and presented within the Ireland Strategic Investment Fund financial statements.
-The legal transfer of foreign assets is complicated and some foreign assets remained in the Fund as at 31 December 2019 as follows:
+The legal transfer of foreign assets is complicated and some foreign assets remained in the Fund as at 31 December 2020 as follows: